Parents' Guide to The Big C

 Our review:

 If there were an upside to cancer, this exceptionally acted dramedy would be it.
-Above all, it offers leading lady and executive producer Linney -- a multiple Emmy winner, three-time Oscar nominee, and acclaimed stage actress -- smart material that she can really sink her teeth into.
+Above all, The Big C offers leading lady and executive producer Linney—a multiple Emmy winner, three-time Oscar nominee, and acclaimed stage actor—smart material that she can really sink her teeth into.
 But it also surrounds her with a talented ensemble cast, including Oscar nominee Sidibe (who proves she has range beyond Precious) and guest stars like Brian Cox, Cynthia Nixon, and Liam Neeson.
+Fans of The Night Agent will enjoy seeing Gabriel Basso in a meaty role as Cathy's teen son.

 TV Details